How to Calculate Self-Employment Tax in 2026: Step-by-Step

 Clear net savings after compliance costs

-Business Expenses That Reduce Self-Employment Tax
+What Business Expenses Reduce Self-Employment Tax?
+Complete List

-Every dollar of legitimate business expense reduces your Schedule C net profit — which reduces both your SE tax and your federal income tax.
+Every dollar of legitimate business expense reduces your Schedule C net profit: which reduces both your SE tax and your federal income tax.
 Unlike W-2 employees who cannot deduct most work expenses, self-employed workers deduct all ordinary and necessary business expenses before any tax is calculated.

-Common Schedule C deductions and their SE tax impact — $80,000 gross revenue
+Common Schedule C deductions and their SE tax impact: $80,000 gross revenue

 Expense categoryExample annual amountSE tax reductionFederal tax reduction (22%)Total tax saved